bryanso/JuliaOracleODBC/README.md

 # JuliaOracleODBC

-Connect to Oracle database using Julia and its ODBC package
+This is mainly a documentation effort to show how to connect to Oracle Database using Julia language and its ODBC package.

+See doc/ directory for info.